 Friday 14th to Sunday 16th October 2016.

-As well as human-made holy places of all shapes and sizes, our pilgrimage vists neolithic burial mounds, hilltops, great trees, ancient woodlands, river sources and holy wells.
-The path includes Britain's oldest church and her most ambitiously beautiful cathedral, and will feature yoga, meditation and foraging workshops along the way.
-We will spend our first night at the historic Saltwood Castle, and the second in the beautiful Medieval Barham Church.
+Guided by Will and Guy we will visit neolithic burial mounds, hilltops, great trees, ancient woodlands, river sources and holy wells, as well as human-made holy places of all shapes and sizes.
+The path includes Britain's oldest church and her most ambitiously beautiful cathedral, and will feature yoga, meditation, foraging workshops and delicious, organic locally sourced food.
+We will spend our first night beneath the mulberry tree at the historic Saltwood Castle, where the four knights who killed Thomas Becket in 1170 stayed overnight on their way to Canterbury Cathedral, and the second in the beautiful Medieval Barham Church.

 Yoga, pranayama and meditation will be offered at special places along the way by Christabel and Ruby - yoga teachers and co-founders of Advaya Initiative.

 Tickets are from £70/£90/£120 - a donation model with varying price-points, though no actual difference.
 All money goes to the BPT, a non-profit Charitable Trust, to help its mission to renew British pilgrimage!
 Book early to ensure your place!

 Day #1 (Friday, 14th October 2016)